darekkay/best-practices/README.md

 # Best Practices and Coding Guidelines

+NOTE: This repository is archived.
+The content is now part of my blog and will be always available under [darekkay.com/best-practices](https://darekkay.com/best-practices/).

+---

 A guide for building better applications.

 Don't follow this guide blindly.
 Read the references to learn more about certain rules.
 Some practices become outdated as the web evolves.

-This repository is a continuous work in progress.

 ## Table of Contents